 Success continued in 2013 when the band began their season by winning the British Championships at Bathgate in grade 3B.
 The band continued to be regular prize winners over the next few seasons and in 2016 finished in second place at both the World Championships in Glasgow and in the Champion of Champions table for the season.

-This success has resulted in the band again being promoted and they can now celebrate their 130th anniversary competing in grade 3A.
+This success resulted in the band again being promoted and celebrated their 130th anniversary competing in grade 3A.
+Another great season followed with the band finishing as Champion of Champions after victories at the UK and European Championships, once again gaining promotion to grade 2.